On the 29 October is national holiday in Turkey. So cheers and let’s start the day with a Turkish Coffee.

 Türk Kahvesi – (Turkish Mocha)

-- The mocha is the most original type of coffee making.
+- The Turkish coffee is the most original type of coffee making.

 - You can order the Turk Kahvesi: sade – without sugar, orta – medium sweet and şekerli – sweet.